petarbelchev/PersonalFinancer-WebApp/README.md

 - ASP.NET Core 6
     - MVC
     - Web API
+    - SignalR (in the messages functionality)
-    - SendGrid
+    - SendGrid (for email confirmation)
     - AutoMapper
-    - Cache in-memory
+    - Cache in-memory (on the create account and transactions pages, loading users dropdown data)
+    - Logger
+    - Custom action filter and attribute (for HTML sanitizing)
+    - Model binders (for decimal and datetime binding)
     - TempData messages
+    - Admin Area
+    - Partial views
     - Moq
     - NUnit
     - Bootstrap
+    - Modal components (for transaction details)
     - HTML5 Canvas
 - JavaScript for AJAX requests and DOM manipulations
 - Entity Framework Core
 - Microsoft SQL Server
 - MongoDB (for Messages)
+- Azure

 ## How to Run the Project